-I intend to drown my sorrows in a few gallons of this blend as an antidote to my broken heart after I drop my sister and my gorgeous niece off at the airport tonight.
-However, if the green smoothie doesn't do the trick, I intend to head down to the famous (or infamous) Tam O'Shanter Inn with mum and dad to sing and dance to some great Irish music.
-There is nothing quite like it in L.A.
+I intend to drown my sorrows in a few gallons of this blend after I drop my sister and my little niece off at the airport tonight.
+However, if the green smoothie doesn't do the trick, I'm heading down to the Tam O'Shanter with mum and dad to sing and dance with our Irish comrades.